canonical/operator/README.md

 but let's assume this is `src/charm.py`.
 This file must be executable (and it must have the appropriate shebang line).

-This file must be symlinked from `dispatch` (supported by Juju 2.8; otherwise from `hooks/install` and `hooks/upgrade-charm`, and `hooks/start` if it is a k8s charm).

-You also need the usual `metadata.yaml` and `config.yaml` files, and any Python dependencies (maybe using some kind of virtualenv).
+You need the usual `metadata.yaml` and (probably) `config.yaml` files, and a `requirements.txt` for any Python dependencies.
 In other words, your project might look like this:

 ```
-.
+my-charm
 ├── config.yaml
 ├── metadata.yaml
-├── env/
+├── requirements.txt
-│   └── # ... your Python dependencies, including the operator framework itself
-├── src/
+└── src/
-│   └── charm.py
+    └── charm.py
-└── dispatch -> src/charm.py
 ```

-> 🛈 once `charmcraft build` works the layout will get simpler!

 `src/charm.py` here is the entry point to your charm code.
 At a minimum, it needs to define a subclass of `CharmBase` and pass that into the framework's